stevecassidy/emuR/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or Notes.
+There were no ERRORs, or WARNINGs.

+There was 1 NOTE:

+*

+This is our first submission of this package.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.